JoseCanova/JoseCanova/README.md

 This generation

-Unanimous decision..you need to retire by mafn
+Unanimous decision..you need to retire by madmess
+I agree..object msnagement group will agree too.

 Normal..bytecode that mounts bytecode